-In order to avoid paying interest, a taxpayer should pay the amount owing upfront, even if he decides to object.
+In order to avoid paying interest, and if you can afford to, you should pay the amount you owe to the Canada Revenue Agency upfront, even if you intend to object to the reassessment.
 Interest is charged at the prescribed rate, compounded daily, starting from the balance-due date.
 In simple terms, interest can accumulate pretty fast.
-If the Canada Revenue Agency vacates the reassessment at the objection stage, or the taxpayer successfully litigates the matter in court, the amount that he paid upfront will be refunded, with interest.
+If the CRA vacates the reassessment at the objection stage, or you win the appeal in Court, the amount that you paid upfront will be returned to you, with interest.